-Nevertheless I caught up with them at a nice restaurant for dinner at 3:30 (having texted my food preferences ahead to them before the kitchen closed).
+I caught up with my friends at a nice restaurant for dinner at 3:30 (having texted my food preferences ahead to them before the kitchen closed).
 This was the new Restaurant Luís Peña – on the right side of the riverbed just up from the main highway entrance/overpass to the village.
 It was quite good.
 There is also a shop in the village proper and the Bar Luis Peña (a big entrepreneur, it seems) where we are currently having breakfast.

 The village has some 600 residents although it is built for over 2000 – the common problem of declining populations in villages in Spain.